 Engineering in January 1997.

-At UVA, I have taught a range of courses.
-These have included (in approximate chronological order):
+TEACHING: I have developed and taught a range of classes including (in approximate chronological order):

-ENGR-162X: A new curriculum I was asked to develop for the introductory
+ENGR-162X: Introduction to Engineering, a new curriculum I was asked to develop for the introductory

 course taken by all freshman in the School of Engineering and Applied Science.